nyorain/nodes-old/docs/concept.md

 	- create a node with the given text content
 	- create a custom node type (in editor?)
 - you can delete a node
-	- will be moved to trash, not immediately deleted
+	- [if desired, configurable] will be moved to trash first
 - you can shows all nodes in various ways/with various filters
-	- in a hierachy
+	- like in a hierachy, list or graph
 	- filter: date/name/tag/other methods like color or tone
 - track history
 	- e.g. easily refer to last created/edited nodes